axelbelin/axelbelin.github.io/_posts/projects/academic/2025-03-26-Data-Backbone.md

 ---
 # front matter tells Jekyll to process Liquid

-layout: post

 title: Data-Backbone - Search for similarities between datasets across various databases
 date: 2025-03-26 16:57:12 +0100
 categories: Projects Academic Opus-Numeris
 excerpt: A web application to search for data similarities between datasets and visualize them as links between multiple databases.

-tags: WIP Software-Engineering WebApp Java JUnit jacoco Spring-Boot RESTfull JavaScript React lombok Docker Linux
+tags: Software-Engineering WebApp Java JUnit jacoco Spring-Boot RESTfull JavaScript React lombok Docker Linux
 ---

 Upgraded the test environment to use a test database and wrote unit and integration tests for the similarity search engine, contributing to an overall average code coverage of 74%.